Nacogdoches, Texas: State government

 The Texas Department of Criminal Justice operates the Nacogdoches District Parole Office in Nacogdoches.

 Federal government

-At the federal level, the two U.S. Senators from Texas are Republicans John Cornyn and Ted Cruz; Nacogdoches is part of Texas's 1st congressional district, which is currently represented by Republican Louie Gohmert.
+Nacogdoches is part of Texas's 17th congressional district, which is currently represented by Republican Pete Sessions.

 Education

 The city of Nacogdoches is primarily served by the Nacogdoches Independent School District.
 Small portions of the city are also zoned into the Woden ISD.
 School districts serving surrounding areas include Central Heights, Douglass, Garrison, Martinsville, Chireno and Cushing districts.

 Nacogdoches is home to Stephen F. Austin State University, which is a state institution of about 13,000 students.
 Stephen F. Austin is also home to the East Texas Historical Association.
 Angelina College operates a branch campus in Nacogdoches.

 The Texas Legislature designated Nacogdoches County as being in the boundary of Angelina College's district.

 Newspaper

 The Daily Sentinel, founded in 1899, is published and distributed in the Nacogdoches area.